 Missouri has become an idyllic market for expansion.
 According to officials, most applications were submitted by large, multistate cannabis operators and wealthy residents.

 To compete, be sure you have a complete understanding of what it takes to start a cannabis cultivation business.
-A few notable regulations include:
+A few notable Missouri marijuana laws include:

 Types of Marijuana Grow Licenses